 Remember that the total purchase costs don’t stop with lender points and application fees.
 Purchasing a property also means covering the closing costs, usually between 2% – 5%.
 At the average of 3.5% and assuming that the property is $120,000, you will have to pay an additional $4,200 in closing costs, equal to:

 ($120,000 purchase price) x (3.5% closing costs) = $4,200

-The first of the holding costs are the monthly, interest-only payments to the rehab lender, which in this example are equal to:
+However, during the rehab, you will be required to make monthly “holding cost” payments, which are costs that add up while you rehab your property.
+The first of the holding costs are the monthly, interest-only payments to the rehab lender, which we illustrate in the example below:

 ($130,000 loan amount) x (10% interest) / 12 months = $1,083 monthly interest payments

-Multiply $1,083 x 2 and you get $2,166 for the two months Bob spends completing the rehab.
+Multiple $1,083 x 2 and you get $2,166 for the two months you spend completing the rehab.

 $333 property taxes + $100 utilities = $433 per month

 Multiply this number by two and add it to the $2,166 in interest payments, and you get $3,032 in monthly holding costs while you rehab the property.
 Keep in mind that this doesn’t include your rehab costs and also doesn’t include any landlord and/or homeowners insurance premiums.

 Now, you have successfully renovated your property and need to proceed with your exit strategy.
 This will be through refinancing into a permanent loan (for a long-term investor) or selling the property for a profit (for a short-term investor).